 6. Documentation and Paper Work

 When traveling across different states/borders, it’s advisable to familiarize yourself with any regulations regarding riding and taking your vehicle across.
 Rules of the road could vary drastically from one place to the other.
 Even the insurance coverage requirements could be different.
-Once you have looked up the minimum requirements of the states you would be covering, check within your motorcycle insurance policy if it bears at least the minimum required for those places where you want to visit.
+Once you have looked up the minimum requirements of the states you would be covering, check your motorcycle insurance policy if it bears at least the minimum required for those places where you want to visit.
 Consider buying an additional insurance policy that includes not just liability insurance but also collision and gives comprehensive coverage.

 Also, keep your passport, visas, and vehicle-related papers securely with you at all times.
 Keep a copy of your papers in your luggage and also store them digitally in your email or online folders.